metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_ruler_config_v1_manifest.md

 Required:

 - `source_labels` (List of String) The source labels select values from existing labels.
-Their content is concatenatedusing the configured separator and matched against the configured regular expressionfor the replace, keep, and drop actions.
+Their content is concatenated using the configured separator and matched against the configured regular expression for the replace, keep, and drop actions.

 Optional:

 - `action` (String) Action to perform based on regex matching.
 Default is 'replace'
 - `modulus` (Number) Modulus to take of the hash of the source label values.
 - `regex` (String) Regular expression against which the extracted value is matched.
 Default is '(.*)'
-- `replacement` (String) Replacement value against which a regex replace is performed if theregular expression matches.
+- `replacement` (String) Replacement value against which a regex replace is performed if the regular expression matches.
 Regex capture groups are available.
 Default is '$1'
 - `separator` (String) Separator placed between concatenated source label values. default is ';'.
-- `target_label` (String) Label to which the resulting value is written in a replace action.It is mandatory for replace actions.
+- `target_label` (String) Label to which the resulting value is written in a replace action.
+It is mandatory for replace actions.
 Regex capture groups are available.